 No man could save his gear from the blooming pandemonium.

-if there were any actual phenomena such as a high velocity earth.
-And everything else would become so unpleasant or dangerous by turns, or simply put out in short order: all the turkeys and all the straw.
-Birds leaving their nests in the morning would not
+If there were any actual phenomena such as a high velocity earth, everything would become so unpleasant or dangerous by turns, or simply put out of place in short order, all the turkeys and the straw, that birds leaving their nests in the morning would not

 be able to find them again in the evening.
 A condor over the Andes would find himself lost over the Pacific Ocean in no time.
 Hunting for even an unwise and silly rabbit in the open field would become too much to do for an eagle like Aquila chrysaetos,